 Because virtual instruction can be an effective education option for some students, the district may offer virtual courses to students through district staff or by contracting for those services as part of the district-sponsored curriculum.
 In addition, eligible students may enroll in virtual courses offered through the Missouri Course Access Program (MOCAP).
 An application must be submitted each semester that virtual classes are requested.
-The request dates for virtual instruction are August 1 - 23 for the fall semester.
-Spring semester requests can be made November 13 - December 3.
+The request dates for virtual instruction are during the spring student enrollment period (February) and August 19-21 for the fall semester.
+Spring semester requests can be made November 13 -December 3.